-- Pennsylvania defaults to federal guidelines on short-term health plans.
+- Pennsylvania defaults to federal guidelines on short-term health insurance plans.

 - Plans can have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.

-- At least seven insurers offer short-term plans in Pennsylvania.
+- At least two insurers offer short-term plans in Pennsylvania as of 2020.

-Pennsylvania does not have regulations pertaining to the length of time that a short-term health insurance plan can remain in force, so the state defaults to the federal guidelines.
-Until October 2018, federal rules limited short-term plans to three months in duration.
-But the Trump Administration’s new rules for short-term plans allow for initial terms of up to 364 days and total duration, including renewal, of up to 36 months.
+Short-term health insurance in Pennsylvania does not have regulations pertaining to the length of time that a policy can remain in force, so the state defaults to the federal guidelines.
+Until October 2018, federal rules limited short-term plan duration to three months.
+But at that point, the Trump administration’s rules for short-term plans took effect, allowing for initial terms of up to 364 days and total duration, including renewal, of up to 36 months.

-Pennsylvania’s Insurance Commissioner, Jessica Altman, has been outspoken in her opposition to the Trump Administration’s rule change for short-term health plans.
+Pennsylvania Insurance Commissioner Jessica Altman was outspoken in her opposition to the Trump administration’s rule change for short-term health plans.
 Altman submitted comments to HHS in April 2018, when the proposed rule was under consideration, making it clear that the expansion of short-term plans would be detrimental to consumers and to the ACA-compliant risk pool.

-On August 1, when the new rules were finalized, Altman stated that she was “disappointed and extremely concerned,” noting that the final rule to expand short-term plans “opens the door further to confusion, uncertainty, market instability and even deceptive marketing.”
+In August 2018, when the new rules were finalized, Altman stated that she was “disappointed and extremely concerned,” noting that the final rule to expand short-term plans “opens the door further to confusion, uncertainty, market instability, and even deceptive marketing.”

 The Pennsylvania Insurance Department has also created a brochure designed to warn consumers about the potential drawbacks of short-term plans, highlighting the fact that short-term plans are not required to cover the ACA’s essential health benefits, are not subject to medical loss ratio requirements, can cap lifetime and annual benefit amounts, and do not cover pre-existing conditions.